 Board contractor staff must use the newly calculated gross monthly income to determine if the increase caused the family to have an average monthly income above 85 percent of SMI.

-D-108.b: Reducing the Assessed Parent Share of Cost Due to Reductions in Income during the 12-Month Eligibility Period
+D-108.b: Reducing the Assessed Parent Share of Cost Due to Reductions in Income During the 12-Month Eligibility Period

 Boards must ensure that, pursuant to B-604.b, a new PSoC is assessed upon a parent’s report of a change in income, family size, or number of children in care that would result in a reduced PSoC assessment.